mkulinski/OOP-Tic-Tac-Toe/README.md

 To play tic-tac-toe against HAL 9000 you must have Python 3 installed on your computer. (https://www.python.org/downloads/)

-> - The first step is the download the OOP-Tic-Tac-Toe repo.
+> - The first step is to download the OOP-Tic-Tac-Toe repo.

 > - Once you have the OOP-Tic-Tac-Toe repo downloaded, open up your terminal application, browse to where your Game.py file is located and run the file by typing either "python3 Game.py" into the console or simply "python Game.py" and press enter.